fejes99/OrderManagementSystem/README.md

 ## Software Components and Design Patterns

-The system implements various industry-standard components and design patterns, including:
+This system leverages several software design principles and architectural patterns to ensure scalability, fault-tolerance, and maintainability:

-1. **Service Discovery**: Spring Cloud Eureka for service registry and discovery.
+1. **Service Discovery**: Spring Cloud Eureka is used for service registry and discovery, enabling services to find each other dynamically.
-2. **Edge Server**: Spring Cloud Gateway for routing and Spring Security OAuth for securing API endpoints.
+2. **API Gateway**: Spring Cloud Gateway handles routing, authentication, and API rate-limiting for edge service protection.
-3. **Centralized Configuration**: Spring Cloud Config Server for managing external configuration in a distributed system.
+3. **Centralized Configuration**: Spring Cloud Config Server allows centralized management of external configuration properties for microservices.
-4. **Circuit Breaker**: Resilience4j for fault tolerance and service resiliency.
+4. **Resilience**: Resilience4j provides circuit-breaking, retry mechanisms, and bulkhead patterns for enhanced fault tolerance.
-5. **Distributed Tracing**: Micrometer Tracing and Zipkin for tracing requests across microservices.
+5. **Distributed Tracing**: Micrometer Tracing with Zipkin for capturing and visualizing distributed traces across microservices, helping with debugging and performance monitoring.